AndrewFasano/andrewfasano.github.io/_pages/about.md

 # 💬 Invited Talks
 - *2024.08*, **DEFCON AIxCC**: "A Reverse Engineer’s Guide to Mechanistic Interpretability" [Video](https://vimeo.com/997479806) and [slides](https://nation.state.actor/2024/08/21/defcon.html).
-- *2023.10*, **NYU Hack Night**: "The Trials, Tribulations, and Triumphs of Whole System Dynamic Analysis: Lessons from a Decade in the Trenches"
+- *2023.10*, **New York University**: "The Trials, Tribulations, and Triumphs of Whole System Dynamic Analysis: Lessons from a Decade in the Trenches"
 - *2019.10*, **AvengerCon**: "The LAVA has Hardened!
 Building a Better Bug Corpora to Evaluate Bug-Finders"
 - *2019.08*, **USENIX WOOT**: "Rode0day: A Year of Bug-Finding Evaluations"
 - *2018.08*, **USENIX WOOT**: "Rode0day: Searching for Truth with a Bug-Finding Competition"